 1. The Materials: The only material that is required for origami is a square piece of paper.
-Usually I prefer using origami paper due to the texture and colour but printer paper could do the job as well.
+Usually, I prefer using origami paper due to the texture and color but printer paper could do the job as well.
 If you do not have a square piece of paper, you can just measure a square of from a rectangle piece of paper and just cut it out.

 2. Your Station: In order to create proper creases, you will need a flat surface, perhaps a table/desk near your computer or TV.

 4. The Folding: Make sure that when you are folding, the edges of your paper must line up to prevent overlapping.
-Also, make sure that your creases are clean and sharp, you could you your finger nail or a small ruler.
+Also, make sure that your creases are clean and sharp, you could use your fingernail or a small ruler.

 6. Be Patient: Since it’s going to be your first try at origami, it’s not going to be perfect.
 The more practice you have, the better you get at origami.
 Try not to rush or simply just glance over the instructions, take your time, study the diagrams, try to figure out how each fold goes and lastly, just take your time.